IGF 2023 WS #235 Leveraging AI to Support Gender Inclusivity

 Description:

 AI algorithms are trained using data that may reflect various kinds of bias, including gender bias or other forms of discrimination.
 Algorithms may replicate those biases in their outputs and recommendations, leading to AI systems that perpetuate harmful gender stereotypes and discriminate against women, people of color, and other marginalized groups.
 Such biases can include oversexualization of search results, including exposing children to inappropriate content.
 Addressing these concerns is of great importance.
 To address these biases, generative AI systems can be trained to identify and correct them.
 This can be achieved by diversifying the training data, incorporating ethical principles, continuously updating and refining the algorithm, and providing transparency.
-Proposed Agenda Welcome and Session Goals - Takeshi Komoto (Google) Opening Remarks Neema Iyer (Pollicy) on her research into Women and AI Lucia Russo/Celine Caira (OECD AI Observatory) on the OECD AI Principles and ways to ensure AI plays a positive role in closing the gender gap.
-Luciana Benotti (Universidad Nacional de Córdoba) on her research into language model strengths, errors, biases, and other weaknesses, particularly in non-English languages Christian von Essen (Google) on how Google engineers identified biases and reversed a trend of showing oversexualized search results.
-Interactive Discussion Moderator: Takeshi Komoto (Google) Panelists, including Jenna Fung (Asia Pacific Youth IGF) and the audience explore potential uses for this type of AI training and the key policy questions.
+Proposed Agenda Welcome and Session Goals - Charles Bradley (Adapt) Opening Remarks Bobina Zulfa (Pollicy) on her research into Women and AI Lucia Russo (OECD AI Observatory) on the OECD AI Principles and ways to ensure AI plays a positive role in closing the gender gap.
+Christian von Essen and Emma Higham (Google) on how Google engineers identified biases and reversed a trend of showing oversexualized search results.
+Interactive Discussion Moderator: Charles Bradley (Google) Panelists, including Jenna Fung (Asia Pacific Youth IGF) and the audience explore potential uses for this type of AI training and the key policy questions.
 Conclusion Quick summaries and a discussion on potential paths forward.

 Expected Outcomes